Don Mills Middle School

 Don Mills Middle School (DMMS) is a middle school in Toronto, Ontario.
 It is located near the intersection Don Mills Road and Lawrence Avenue.
-The school was known as Don Mills Junior High until 1986.
+The school was known as Don Mills Junior High School until 1986.

 DMMS shares its building with Don Mills Collegiate Institute, a high school, although they have different street addresses.
 The two schools share a library and all of its resources (books, videos and computers), but no other rooms.

 Programs and activities

 DMMS offers many educational programs and co-curricular activities.
 Those programs include band, yearbook club, scrapbooking, tutoring (being a tutor or having one) and many others which students take part in.

 At the middle school, teachers generously donate their own time to coaching sports teams.
 The sports include boy's and girls soccer, football, volleyball, cross country, track and field, swimming, basketball, badminton, tennis.

 The CyberARTS program is open to students from outside school boundaries and promotes the integration of literacy, numeracy and the arts.
 The students can apply for grade seven and eight and six CyberART classes, but are not guaranteed to be selected from the many applicants.